(Originally written in January 2018; updated July 2019.)

 Once you have all 4 layers, you are operating a successful authentic business.

 Layer 1 -- Authentic Content Marketing

-The most generous — and soulful — way to start and grow an authentic business is through content.
-This is the first layer, the foundation for everything.
+The most soulful — and generous — way to start an authentic business is through content.
+This is the first layer, the foundation for all that is to come.

-Consider your various interests and passions.
-Which one would you love to create a business with?
-It’s your passion, so you are naturally energized to talk about it.
+Consider your interests and passions.
+Which one would you love to create a business around?
+Because it’s your passion, you are naturally energized to talk about it.
 This is called creating authentic content.
-It can be your writing, your videos, your images, your audio, or the links you curate (gather and share) from other sources.
+It can be through writing articles, making videos, or recording an audio podcast.